Ficus: Uses

 The wood of fig trees is often soft and the latex precludes its use for many purposes.
 It was used to make mummy caskets in Ancient Egypt.
 Certain fig species (mainly F. cotinifolia, F. insipida and F. padifolia) are traditionally used in Mesoamerica to produce papel amate (Nahuatl: āmatl).
 Mutuba (F. natalensis) is used to produce barkcloth in Uganda.
 One of the standard kbach rachana decorative elements in Cambodian architecture was inspired by the shapes of the leaves of Pou (F. religiosa).
 Indian banyan (F. benghalensis) and the Indian rubber plant, as well as other species, have use in herbalism.
 The inner bark of an unknown type of wild fig, locally known as urú, was once used by the Moré people of Bolivia to produce a fibrous cloth used for clothing.

-Figs have figured prominently in some human cultures.
-There is evidence that figs, specifically the common fig (F. carica) and sycamore fig (Ficus sycomorus), were among the first plant species that were deliberately bred for agriculture in the Middle East, starting more than 11,000 years ago.
-Nine subfossil F. carica figs dated to about 9400–9200 BCE were found in the early Neolithic village Gilgal I (in the Jordan Valley, 13 km, or 8.1 mi, north of Jericho).
-These were a parthenogenetic type and thus apparently an early cultivar.
-This find predates the first known cultivation of grain in the Middle East by many hundreds of years.

 Cultivation

-Numerous species of fig are found in cultivation in domestic and office environments, including:
+Figs have played an important role in human culture since prehistoric times.
+Archaeological evidence indicates that the common fig (F. carica) and sycamore fig (F. sycomorus), were among the earliest plant species deliberately bred for agriculture in the Middle East over 11,000 years ago.
+Nine subfossil F. carica figs dated to about 9400–9200 BCE were discovered in the early Neolithic site of Gilgal I in the Jordan Valley, predating the earliest known grain cultivation in the region by many hundreds of years.
+Fig cultivation was documented in the 12th-century agricultural work Book on Agriculture by Ibn al-'Awwam.
+Today, numerous species of fig are found in cultivation in domestic and office environments, including: